 Here in Colorado for example, CPW manages more than 300 state wildlife areas.
 Many of those state wildlife areas have big game hunting opportunities.
 They can also provide access to surrounding Forest Service or BLM land.
 Regulations do vary from one property to another.
+Some are limited and require reservations.
+Others have specific uses and dates.
 So it’s important to check on those property-specific regulations.

 Regulations for accessing State Trust Lands also vary from state to state and even from one property to another.
 In most western states, these are managed by State Land Boards to earn money for Public Schools.
-Here in Colorado not all State Trust Lands are open for recreation.
+In Wyoming, state lands are available for hunting, but camping is only allowed in designated areas.
+Here in Colorado many State Trust Lands are completely closed to public recreation.
 Always take the time to find this information when scouting for a hunt.
 This information is usually available on state fish and game websites.
 In Colorado, you can use the CPW Hunting Atlas or the Colorado State Recreation Lands brochure.